-The “Drive Sober or Get Pulled Over” campaign, which ran through January 1, 2019 was an effort undertaken by law enforcement agencies across the state to limit the number of impaired drivers on Wisconsin roadways.
-Authorities are optimistic that Wisconsin drivers are finally beginning to hear the messages about the dangers of impaired driving as traffic related fatalities overall actually declined in 2018 during the campaign.
+The “Drive Sober or Get Pulled Over” campaign, which ran through January 1, 2019, was an effort undertaken by law enforcement agencies across the state to limit the number of impaired drivers on Wisconsin roadways.
+Authorities are optimistic that Wisconsin drivers are finally beginning to hear the messages about the dangers of impaired driving as traffic-related fatalities overall actually declined in 2018 during the campaign.

-In 2017, the total number of traffic related fatalities in Wisconsin was 594.
-The Wisconsin Department of Transportation’s preliminary report in January of 2019 reported 565 deaths through December 30, 2018, which would be the first yearly decline since 2014 of traffic related deaths.
+In 2017, the total number of traffic-related fatalities in Wisconsin was 594.
+The Wisconsin Department of Transportation’s preliminary report in January of 2019 reported 565 deaths through December 30, 2018, which would be the first yearly decline since 2014 of traffic-related deaths.
 David Pabst, who is the Director of Transportation Safety, noted that the overall traffic fatalities in Wisconsin were down about 4% in 2018.
 The hope is that this trend continues in 2019 and beyond.

 Around 12:39 a.m. on Sunday, March 10, 2019, a 36-year-old woman from Waterford, Wisconsin was critically injured in a drunk driving crash.
 The crash occurred on WIS-20 in Racine when the drunk driver, a 36-year old East Troy man, crossed the center line and struck a vehicle traveling in the opposite direction.
 The driver of the other vehicle was not injured.
 Both the drunk driver and passenger were non-responsive at the time 911 was called.
 The drunk driver was transported to an area hospital and treated for minor injuries.
 He was then transported to Racine County Jail to await charges to be filed against him for his third OWI offense.

-The female passenger in the drunk driver’s vehicle was also transported to an area hospital and is being treated for life threatening injuries.
+The female passenger in the drunk driver’s vehicle was also transported to an area hospital and is being treated for life-threatening injuries.
 Along with an OWI (3rd), the driver of the vehicle was also arrested for felony causing injury by intoxicated use of a motor vehicle due to the extent of the woman’s injuries.

 This accident is just another example of the devastating effects caused by drunk driving.
 The driver’s bad decision will now potentially have horrific lifelong effects on his passenger.
 What makes tragic situations such as this even worse is learning that the offender has been convicted in the past of the same offense, often on more than one occasion.
-The sad reality is that many times, even multiple convictions is not enough to stop the abhorrent behavior.
+The sad reality is that many times, even multiple convictions are not enough to stop the abhorrent behavior.

 Like any other motor vehicle crash in which the injured victim has a right to be compensated for the damages caused by the at-fault driver, drunk driving crashes work in much the same way.
-The drunk driver who caused the crash is responsible for compensating the injured victim for his or her medical expenses, lost wages, pain and suffering and for any future care that may be needed if the injury is permanent.
+The drunk driver who caused the crash is responsible for compensating the injured victim for his or her medical expenses, lost wages, pain, and suffering and for any future care that may be needed if the injury is permanent.